b1tsh1ft3r/retro.link/README.md

 # Retro.Link

-Retro.Link is a pass through style ethernet cartridge adapter for the Sega Genesis that allows homebrew and existing games to have the ability to use networking functions for multiplayer or other general uses.
-This assumes the software has code to interact with the hardware.
+Retro.Link is an Ethernet cartridge adapter for the Sega Genesis video game console.
+It facilitates the use of networking functions in homebrew and existing games, but only if the software has been programmed to interact with the hardware.

-# The Hardware
+# Hardware Details
-The hardware is built on an XR16C850 UART chip and Lantronix XPICO module.
-The UART has 128 byte hardware send and receive buffers.
-The XR16C850 operates at 921600 Buad 8-N-1.
-This is the fastest serial speed we can communicate with the XPICO module, however the XR16C850 can transmit at faster speeds than the XPICO allows for.
+The adapter is built using an XR16C850 UART chip and a Lantronix XPICO module.
+These components provide the adapter with 128-byte hardware send and receive buffers, allowing for efficient data transmission at 921600 baud.

-# General overview points
+# Key Characteristics

-* The board is configured to make TCP connections to any domain or IP with port number, but listens explcitly on port 5364 for receiving an inbound connection.
+ * The adapter is pre-configured to make TCP connections to any domain or IP address, but is set to listen specifically on port 5364 for incoming connections.

-* Drop/Deny or Allow inbound connections via writing a byte to a register.
+* The user has the ability to drop, deny, or allow incoming connections by writing a byte to a designated register.

-* Blocks all inbound TCP connections on boot until changed.
+* By default, all incoming TCP connections are blocked upon boot, but this setting can be changed.

-* All resource intensive network functions/operations are offloaded to the cartridge adapter hardware and UART/XPICO.
+* The adapter's hardware offloads resource-intensive network functions, freeing up the console's processing power.

-* UART Maps in $A130C1-$A130CF range on the Sega Genesis.
+* The UART maps in the range of $A130C1-$A130CF on the Sega Genesis.

-# Example Code
+# Example Programs
-An Example program written in C for SGDK is provided to show how to use the network adapter.
-Additionaly an example written in 68000 Assembly is provided as well.
+We've provided some example programs written in C for SGDK and 68000 Assembly to assist developers in understanding the adapter's functionality.
+These examples are intended to serve as a starting point for further programming efforts.

-While both are very simple examples, it hopefully gives the foundation/framework that other functions can be built on to exchange packets of information or parse data.
+# Support

-# Contact
+For support or additional information, a Discord community dedicated to Retro.Link is available.

 ![Discord Banner 2](https://discordapp.com/api/guilds/783087214162346024/widget.png?style=banner2)